How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 Dubai occupies a prime position in the Persian Gulf and also has an amazing collection of sandy beaches.
 And after a packed couple of days aborning the city – you’ve earned a dip in that inviting water.

-If you’re spending 4 days in Dubai then my suggestion is Jumeirah Public Beach.
+If you’re spending 4 days in Dubai then my suggestion is Jumeirah Beach.
 The beach is free to access and provides one of the best views of the Burj al Arab.

 Rising to 321 meters (1,050 feet), this sail-shaped hotel is another of Dubai’s architectural wonders.
-Cast out in the ocean, you can get the best views of the world’s only 7-star hotel from Jumeirah Public Beach.
+Cast out in the ocean, you can get the best views of the world’s only 7-star hotel from Jumeirah Beach.

 With soft golden sand, the beach is perfect for sunbathing and swimming in the bathtub-warm ocean.
 You can also go surfing or dabble in other watersports.

-You can walk to Jumeirah Public Beach from Etihad Museum in 20-30 minutes.
+You can walk to Jumeirah Beach from Etihad Museum in 20-30 minutes.
 Alternatively jump on bus 8, 9, or C10 and alight opposite McDonald’s.

 Dubai Creek Harbour